openstack-archive/fuel-specs/specs/8.0/external-dashboard-links-in-fuel-dashboard.rst

 New API `api/clusters/:id/plugin_links` endpoint should be created to support environment plugin dashboard links management.

+Appropriate API `api/plugins/:id/links` should be created to support management of plugin-level dashboards links that refer to dashboards on master node.

 The plugins should have a possibility to create/update/delete their entries which will be shown in operational environment dashboard.